catblue/RepData_PeerAssessment1/PA1_template.md

 The histogram is normal-distribution shaped and slightly right skewed.
-Bulk of the daily totals is under the bar in between 1000 and 1500 steps/day.
+Bulk of the daily totals are under the bar 1000 to 1500 steps/day.

-The concentration of the data can be easier observed on the boxplot diagram below:
+The concentration of the data can be also observed on the diagram below:

 ```r